 - Reading of required articles and completion of activities.

 - Additional articles and some videos are available on the website to supplement our discussions.

 Interactive online seminar in discussion boards with career professionals like you.
-Participants will have weekly assignments, readings and discussions.
+Participants will have weekly assignments, readings, and discussions.
 Assignments open on a Saturday and are open for 7 days.
 You may log in and post discussions at times convenient to you.
 I only ask that you post initially each week by Wednesday so that the discussion can continue all week.

 Read all assigned articles (provided in seminar); participate in online discussions; write a final paper describing how you will apply what you have learned in your current job.

-Must have Internet access with ability to read Microsoft Word documents and Adobe PDF files and ability to view video (primarily YouTube videos).
+Must have Internet access with the ability to read Microsoft Word documents and Adobe PDF files and ability to view video (primarily YouTube videos).